 The majority of bread in Barbados is sweet.
 Therefore this traditional roll is aptly named salt bread as it is one of the only bread available on the island that isn’t too sweet.

-The rolls come up quite large, so we recommend that you cut the roll into 4 slices to make smaller sandwiches, or when sliced down, they are ideal for toasting with melted butter.
+The rolls come up relatively large, so we recommend cutting the roll into four slices to make more miniature sandwiches, or when sliced down, they are ideal for toasting with melted butter.

 You will need the following ingredients:

 - Two teaspoons of white granulated sugar

 - One teaspoon salt

 - Two packs of yeast

 - 2 1/4 cups of warm water